 Surgical repair is necessary for anomalous pulmonary venous return.
 During surgery, the pulmonary veins are reconnected to the heart’s left atrium, and the hole in the wall between the two atria is closed.

 Surgical results are typically very good, and children typically lead normal lives after the defect is repaired, unless there has been significant damage to the lungs due to obstruction of flow through the veins.

 Despite the use of stents, balloon angioplasty or reoperation, renarrowing of the pulmonary veins (restenosis) can be a significant problem.
-It is felt that there is an abnormal tissue response that causes abnormal growth within the vessels.
-Multiple angioplasty or stenting procedures may have to be performed.
+If there is an abnormal tissue response that causes abnormal growth within the vessels, multiple angioplasty or stenting procedures may have to be performed.
 Another operation may be indicated as well.